Canons Ashby House

-Canons Ashby House is a Grade I listed Elizabethan manor house located in the village of Canons Ashby, about 11 mi south of the town of Daventry in the county of Northamptonshire, England.
+Canons Ashby House (previously known as Canons Ashby Hall) is a Grade I listed Elizabethan manor house located in the village of Canons Ashby, about 11 mi south of the town of Daventry in the county of Northamptonshire, England.
 It has been owned by the National Trust since 1981 when the house was close to collapse and the gardens had turned into a meadow.
 "The Tower" of the building is in the care of the Landmark Trust and available for holiday lets.

 Design

 The interior of Canons Ashby House is noted for its Elizabethan wall paintings and its Jacobean plasterwork.
 It has remained essentially unchanged since 1710 and is presented as it was during the time of Sir Henry Edward Leigh Dryden (1818–1899), a Victorian antiquary with an interest in history.

 The house sits in the midst of a formal garden with colourful herbaceous borders, an orchard featuring varieties of fruit trees from the 16th century, terraces, walls and gate piers from 1710.
 There is also the remains of a medieval priory church (from which the house gets its name).